nodejsera/100daysofcode/README.md

 ### Day 2 Iteration Time : Calculate the time required for each iteration of a loop in node.js

-### Day 3 Patters in Node.js : Creating different patters like pyramid, triangle, etc using for loop in node.js
+### Day 3 Patters : Creating different patters like pyramid, triangle, etc using for loop in node.js

 ### Day 4 Date Difference : Calculating the difference between 2 dates in days, hours, minutes and seconds using node.js